mesmo-dev/mesmo/docs/examples.md

     )
 ```

 - We define a custom constraint to limit the peak DER demand to 95 % of the peak load from the nominal operation problem.
-- Please see [tutorial 3](#tutorial-3) for more details on how to interact with the optimization problem.
+To this end, we compute the total peak demand via result from the nominal operation problem as `np.min(np.sum(results_nominal.der_active_power_vector, axis=1))`.
+Note that that `der_active_power_vector` takes a negative value for load as per convention in MESMO.
+Therefore, `np.min()` is needed to compute the peak.
+- The total system demand is computed by multiplying the row vector `np.array([np.real(problem_optimal.electric_grid_model.der_power_vector_reference)])` with the optimization variable vector `dict(name='der_active_power_vector', timestep=timestep)`.
+Note that `der_active_power_vector` in the optimization problem is defined as normalized vector, i.e., each entry is normalized by the nominal / reference active power value of the corresponding DER.
+In fact, most optimization variables are normalized in this fashion to enable better numerical performance of the optimization solver.
+Therefore, to obtain the actual active power value, we multiply with the active power reference vector `np.real(problem_optimal.electric_grid_model.der_power_vector_reference)`.
+Lastly, `np.array([...])` constructs a row vector, such that the resulting multiplication yields a scalar value.
+- Here, we directly interface the `optimization_problem` object that is a parameter of the `problem_optimal` object.
+For more details on the `optimization_problem.define_constraint()` method, please see [tutorial 3](#tutorial-3).

 ```python
 problem_optimal.solve()
 results_optimal = problem_optimal.get_results()
 ```

-- The `solve()` method of the optimal operation problem invokes the `solve()` method of the optimal operation problem.
+- The `solve()` method of the optimal operation problem invokes the `solve()` method of the optimal operation problem and passes the problem to the optimization solver.
-- The `get_results()` methods obtains results from the individual models and returns a {class}`mesmo.problems.Results` object.
+- Once the solution has terminated successfully, the `get_results()` methods obtains results from the individual models and returns a {class}`mesmo.problems.Results` object.

 ### Plotting and wrapping things up